sotoplatero/apologify/src/content/articles/write-apology-letter-boss-causing-material-damage/index.md

    While a face-to-face apology can be powerful, an apology letter allows you to express your thoughts thoughtfully and gives your boss time to consider your words.

-2. **What if my boss doesn’t respond to my apology?**
+2. **What if my boss doesn't respond to my apology?**

    Give them time and space.
-They may need time to heal before they’re ready to communicate.
+They may need time to heal before they're ready to communicate.

 3. **How detailed should my apology letter be?**